Stough

 • Outside food or drink

-• Cameras with detachable lenses
+• Cameras with detachable lenses or recording equipment

 • Thrown objects (baseballs, footballs, Frisbees, etc.)